Sustainable Helsinki

 #1 on the Global Destination Sustainability Index

-Around 10% of the total city area is urban forest, integrated into neighborhoods and parks
+Around 10% of the total city area is urban forest, integrated into neighbourhoods and parks.
+You can literally pick berries from your doorstep!

 Environmental Report 2024

-Can I drink the tap water in Helsinki?
-Yes, according to the UN World Water Development Report, the water in Finland is the cleanest in the world.
-So yes, it is safe to drink the tap water in Helsinki and you can fill your bottle in the hotel room.
+According to the UN World Water Development Report, the water in Finland is the cleanest in the world.
+And we say Helsinki tap water is the tastiest!
+Just fill your bottle from anywhere in the city and you’ll see.

 – 67% CO₂ emissions per capita have dropped